Classical $r$-matrix like approach to Frobenius manifolds, WDVV equations and flat metrics

 \begin{proposition} For arbitrary $X\in\vf{\Alg_M}$ and $\gamma\in\of{\Alg_M}$ the following formula holds: \eq{ \nabla_X\gamma^\sharp\equiv \bra{\nabla_X\gamma}^\sharp = \pobr{\la, r(E\gamma)} + E\, r^*\bra{\pobr{\la,\gamma}}, } where $\nabla$ is the Levi-Civita connection \eqref{glcc} for the metric \eqref{gmet}, $\sharp$ is the canonical isomorphism \eqref{cis} and \eq{ \pobr{a,b}:= a' \Dir_Xb - \Dir_Xa\, b'. } \end{proposition} \begin{proof} Applying the canonical isomorphism \eqref{cis} to \eqref{g0} and using the relations \eqref{rel} and \eqref{rela} one finds that \eqq{ \bra{\Gamma_\alpha\gamma}^\sharp = \alpha^\sharp r(E\gamma)' + E r^*( \alpha^\sharp\gamma') - \la' r\Bigl ( \frac{d E}{d \la}\alpha^\sharp \gamma\Bigr ), } where $\alpha^\sharp = \la' r(E \alpha) + E\, r^*(\la'\alpha)$.
 Hence, \eqq{ \bra{\nabla_{\alpha^\sharp}\gamma}^\sharp &= \bra{\Dir_{\alpha^\sharp}\gamma - \Gamma_\alpha\gamma}^\sharp\\ &= \la'\Dir_{\alpha^\sharp}r(E\gamma) - \alpha^\sharp r(E\gamma)' - \la'r^*(\la'\Dir_{\alpha^\sharp}\gamma - \alpha^\sharp\gamma'). } Now, setting $X\equiv\alpha^\sharp\in\vf{\Alg_M}$ and defining $\pobr{,}:=\pr\wedge\Dir_X$ we get the formula \eqref{pf}.
 Notice that $\Dir_X\la = X$. \end{proof}

-The formula \eqref{pobr} has a form of a Poisson bracket and, in fact, it defines a structure of a Poisson algebra, for fixed $X\in\vf{\Alg_M}$, in the space of differentiable maps $\Alg_M\arrow\Alg$.
+The formula \eqref{pobr} has the form of a Poisson bracket and, in fact, for fixed $X\in\vf{\Alg_M}$ it defines a structure of a Poisson algebra in the space of differentiable maps $\Alg_M\arrow\Alg$.
 In this case the Poisson bracket is well-defined since it is assumed that the derivation~$\pr$ commutes with the directional derivatives with respect to vector fields on $\Alg_M$.

 \begin{proposition} The condition \eqref{rel} is a sufficient condition for $r\in\End{\Alg}$, which is invariant on $\Alg_M$, to be a classical $r$-matrix with respect to the Poisson bracket \eqref{pobr} (see Appendix~\ref{crm}), which means that \eqq{ r\bra{\pobr{r(f),g}} + r\bra{\pobr{f,r(g)}} - \pobr{r(f),r(g)} = \kappa \pobr{f,g} } holds.
 Here $f,g:\Alg_M\arrow\Alg$ are differentiable maps. \end{proposition}